 So how is it that you see people sitting and sipping HOT tea everywhere in Morocco, all through the day?
 Surely, no mere mortal could be that immune to the heat — even with some sizzling genetics thrown into the mix?

 They are definitely not immune.
-It’s actually the tea itself that bolsters their body against the heat, packed as it is with lashings of mint.
+It’s actually the Moroccan mint tea’s benefits that bolster their mind, body and soul against the heat.

 Add in all the already-established benefits of green tea and you have a potent blend that’s not only unusually cooling but also packed with enough health and beauty benefits to have me chasing up the best Moroccan mint tea recipe that can be recreated outside of Morocco.

 Fortunately, it’s a pretty simple task.
 All you need is a handful of mint leaves (fresh spearmint works best but any garden variety will do the job), some green tea (gunpowder green tea holds up best against the assertive flavours of mint but any green tea will work) and the sweetener of your choice.

 All set?
 Here’s how you go about making the best Moroccan mint tea for your health, beauty and body temperature!